Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 led_off(); // Released 分支

 One comparison, one jump.
-Exactly the same as hand-written C code using if-else.
-The variant's tag check is simply the conditional judgment of an if-else—the compiler optimizes it into the simplest machine code.
+It is exactly the same as the if-else logic in handwritten C code.
+The tag check for the variant is simply the condition for the if-else—the compiler optimizes it into the simplest machine code.

 Looking Back